hak5/omg-payloads/payloads/library/exfiltration/Exfiltrate_Windows_Product_Key/README.md

 Through this payload, you can export essential information related to the Windows Product Key using a Discord Webhook, ensuring that you identify its type and the key itself.

-At the beginning of the payload, the DETECT_READY extension [[1](#sources)] is used to optimize the opening of a PowerShell session on the target.

-The following commands are then executed to obtain the necessary information about the Product Key:
+At the beginning of the payload, the commands are executed to obtain the necessary information about the Product Key:

 1. This command retrieves the currently in-use Product Key: